Senior care tips for avid gardeners

-Growing your own vegetable garden can do more than provide tasty produce— our senior care professionals have found that gardening can improve health, save money and even boost mood.
+Growing your own vegetable garden can do more than provide tasty produce— our senior care professionals have found that gardening for seniors can improve health, save money and even boost mood.

 Community gardens, backyard plots, and even window boxes are gaining in popularity, and tomatoes are among the first seeds new gardeners plant.
 Whole generations of Americans have never eaten homegrown tomatoes—never experienced the beefy taste, the grassy aroma, the juiciness, and the silken texture of tomatoes right off the vine.

 And the experience of eating your first fresh-picked tomato can be sublime.
 "I've had people tell me it was the best tomato they've ever eaten, and they're probably right," says Jeff Moyer, farm director of the Rodale Institute.
 It can even be life changing, sending you hunting for new healthy recipes and boosting your veggie intake.
 Gardening for seniors - and everyone - can make you happier and healthier.

 Gardening is America’s favorite leisure outdoor activity, enjoyed by more than 78 million people, according to the National Gardening Association.
 For most of us, gardening provides a welcome sojourn in the natural world, a sanctuary that promises relief from the challenges of life.
 Yet many feel the need to give it up as they become less physically able.
 Gardening can enrich the life of the senior gardener in many ways - physically, mentally, and spiritually.
 The following tips for modifying tools and gardening techniques can make all the difference for the senior gardener.